AriPal/articles/Readme.md

     history.push('/'); // redirect back to home page return (
         <div>
-            <h1>This component is only used to cache the access token, and then redirect back to home page</h1>
+            <h1>This component is only used to cache the access-token, and then redirect back to home page</h1>
         </div>
     );
 }